orangemug/apk-packager/README.md

 ### Continuous Delivery
-There a full example at [orangemug/apk-pkgs](github.com/orangemug/apk-pkgs) if you look at the `circle.yml`

-    build:
+To install a CI builder run

+    apk setup-ci <service>

+Where service one of

-      - apk-cd build
+ - circle
-    deploy:
-      - apk-cd publish
+ - travis
-      - apk-cd gh-pages
+ - semaphore

+It'll install the config files in the repository.

-On each commit it'll
+The installed config on each commit will

  1. _Build_ the packages
  2. _Publish_ the packages
  3. _Generate_ a github pages site

-You can see the completed site at <https://orangemug.github.io/apk-pkgs>
+You can see the completed site at <https://orangemug.github.io/apk-pkgs> and the repository is at <https://github.com/orangemug/apk-pkgs>